DOMjudge/domjudge-gatling/Readme.md

 To tune how much load is generated, edit `simulations/domjudge/ContestSimulation.scala` and refer to the comments at the bottom.
 By default, it'll create a single "user" to run through the team workflow, and a single "spectator" and run through some steps as them.

 You should have your judgehosts running during this time as well, as they can contribute a significant amount of load to the system.

+# License

+DOMjudge, including its documentation, is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
+See the file COPYING.